 Trade and Commerce

-Increasing trade and commerce has a positive impact in economic revenues and development.
-Furthermore, it tends to allocate more relevance into the third sector of the economy, traditionally associated with late stage industrialized economies.
+Increasing trade and commerce has a positive impact on economic development.
+Additionally it tends to allocate more relevance into the third sector of the economy, traditionally associated with late stage industrialized economies.

 Helping actors integrate into global value chains (GVCs) through targeted reforms and investments.